 - Hard skin, cracks or fissures on the heel

 - Sores and knocks that are not healing

 The above signs are not normal.

 If your legs or feet are causing you problems, you should see your GP

-If you have any concerns about the condition of your legs, even if you don’t have exactly the same symptoms as describe it’s important to seek advice.
+If you have any concerns about the condition of your legs, even if you don’t have exactly the same symptoms as described it’s important to seek advice.
 Your GP will then refer you to a specialist healthcare professional, such as a vascular nurse or your local Leg Club, who will be able to do some simple tests to find out if you have a problem.

 NHS Choices the official NHS website, which provides vital information and support about leg and foot signs and other symptoms.